1. Home

 1. Send or receive an email

-Another way to avoid an inactive Google account is to use Gmail.
+Another way to keep Google account active is to use Gmail.
 If this is your email service of choice, then there’s really nothing to be concerned about.
 Just read a message or send an email to anyone to prove to Google that your account is active.

 1. Download any app